VR51/host-flash/readme.txt

 Send donations to paypal.me/vr51

-Donations will be received by Lee Hodson of journalxtra.com.
+Donations will be received by Lee Hodson of journalxtra.com and VR51.

-A contribution of the Donations received will be split between hosts-file.net and winhelp2002.mvps.org
+A contribution of the Donations received will be split between the host file source providers.